This post was updated on October 11, 2015 to reflect information from Wingstop’s 2015 FDD (Item 7).

 - The low range assumes your Restaurant is located in a “wet” area and that you can obtain a “beer-only” permit.
 The high range assumes your Restaurant is located in a “dry” area and that you must establish a private club to qualify for an alcoholic beverage permit.

-- You must purchase your decor package before installation.
+- You must purchase your decor package from Wingstop’s approved vendors before installation.
 This item includes standard interior and exterior decor, including shipping.

 - The high and low amounts represent the price to buy (not lease) new equipment.
 This range includes stainless steel fixture production and audio-visual equipment.

-- If your Restaurant is located in a market with an established Area Cooperative, you must spend at least $2,500 on your grand opening advertising.
-However, Wingstop recommends that you spend at least $5,000.
-The total amount must be spent within 60 days after your Restaurant opens for business.
+- If your Restaurant is located in a market with an established Area Cooperative, you must spend at least $5,000 on marketing your new Restaurant’s opening.
+The total amount must be spent within 6 months after your Restaurant opens for business.

-- If your Restaurant is located in a market without an established Area Cooperative, you must spend at least $25,000 on your grand opening advertising.
-The total amount must be spent within 60 days after your Restaurant opens for business.
+- If your Restaurant is located in a market without an established Area Cooperative, you must spend at least $25,000 on marketing your new Restaurant’s opening.
+The total amount must be spent within 6 months after your Restaurant opens for business.

 - Includes expenses for travel, lodging, meals, transportation, and incidental expenses for two trainees to attend the required training program.